New Legislation Focuses on Improving Car SafetyAugust 14, 2019

 - R. 3890: This bill would authorize USDOT to fund grants for pilot programs, projects, and solutions to improve safety by addressing impaired driving.

 Regarding the Hot Cars Act, and whether a detection and alert system technology was warranted, one advocate pointed out that current alerts are insufficient because car owners often ignore them.
 By pairing the detection system with a mobile application, car owners are more likely to respond to the alert.
-When questioned about why the NHTSA has not yet made a final rule on the issue, advocates responded by explaining that the Hot Cars Act and PARK IT do not have individual technological mandates.
+When questioned about why the NHTSA has not yet made a final rule on the legislation, advocates responded by explaining that the Hot Cars Act and PARK IT do not have individual technological mandates.
 Rather than mandating a device, they should use performance measures.